 - Reset Machine Agent action on the AppDynamics Agents window is not available for 4.4 and higher Machine Agents.

 - (Windows only) The JavaHardwareMonitor extension and the ServerMonitoring extension (introduced in 4.2) assign network names differently.
 If you have any health rules based on JavaHardwareMonitor names, and you want to use these rules with the ServerMonitoring extension, you will need to update the names that these rules are based on.

 - Dynamic Monitoring Mode (DMM) is enabled by default on the Controller starting in release 4.5.
 When DMM is enabled, the Servers tab does not show data for machines that are currently inactive but are not yet deleted.
 (An inactive machine will re-appear in the Controller if it becomes active again and resumes reporting data to the Controller.)

-To see data for stale machines, disable DMM on the Controller; view data for the machines of interest, and then re-enable DMM.
+To see data for inactive machines, disable DMM on the Controller; view data for the machines of interest, and then re-enable DMM.

 - If a metric name contains colons (